blue water at blue heart

 Option 1: Bring 2 Cars

 If you can, bring two cars!
-We didn’t have this option, but if you do have this option it’s a good one.
+We didn’t have this option, but if you do have this option, it’s a good one.
 Park one of the cars at 1000 Springs Resort and leave the other at Banbury Hot Springs.
 They are about 5 miles apart from each other and pretty easy to find with signage or on Google Maps.
 You’ll want to enter the water at the Banbury Hot Springs docks.
-If you need to rent kayaks or SUPs, you can do that at Banbury and I’ll give you more information on how to do that below.
+If you need to rent kayaks or SUPs (stand up paddle boards), you can do that at Banbury, and I’ll give you more information on how to do that below.

-Kayaking from Banbury to Blue Heart Springs is about a 1.5-mile paddle downstream.
-Sometimes it’s hard to tell which way is downstream and upstream because of how the water moves, but you will put your kayak in and go left from Banbury.
-It takes most people 40 mins -1 hour depending on the weather and then about 1 hour on the way home if there’s a bit of current.
-If you paddle towards the right side of the river, you’ll notice a slope on the cliff with a lot of fallen black rocks.
-T/here’s a bit of a bend in the river, and that’s where you’ll want to turn in.
+Kayaking from Banbury to Blue Heart Springs is about a 1.5 mile paddle downstream.
+Sometimes it’s hard to tell which way is downstream or upstream because of how the water moves, but you will put your kayak in and go left from Banbury.
+It takes most people 40 mins -1 hour, depending on the weather, and then about 1 hour on the way home if there’s a bit of current.
+If you paddle towards the right side of the Snake River, you’ll notice a slope on the cliff with a lot of fallen black rocks.
+There’s a bit of a bend in the river, and that’s where you’ll want to turn in.
 You’ll most likely see other people heading into or out of the springs, so I wouldn’t worry too much about finding it.

-Once you paddle into the springs, you’ll notice the water is a bit murky until you get closer to the rock wall, where you’ll see the crystal clear blue water!
+Once you paddle into the springs, you’ll notice the water is a bit murky until you get closer to the rock wall, where you’ll see the crystal-clear blue water!
 We docked our kayaks against the rock, had lunch, and took a plunge.
 Warning: It’s freezing!
+(58 degrees Fahrenheit to be exact!!!!)

 Once you’re done at the springs, you can continue on to 1000 Springs Resort to get your car.
 You can also stop at Ritter Island—located across from 1000 Springs—just be warned the current is a lot stronger going to the Island than it is going to and from Blue Heart from Banbury Hot Springs.